-BPE/BEd Combined Degrees Program 144.4 (Secondary and Elementary Routes)
+BPE/BEd Combined Degrees Program (Secondary and Elementary Routes)

-See also §§65.8 and 65.9.
+See also §§75.8 and 75.9.

 Students in the BPE/BEd Combined Degrees take a program of ★159 over five years.
 During this five-year program, Physical Education courses and Education courses are studied concurrently.
 Students initially apply for admission to the Faculty of Physical Education and Recreation and are considered registered in that Faculty for the first three years of the program.
-All qualified Year 3 BPE/BEd students are promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of \bigstar 99 applicable to the BPE/BEd program has been successfully completed.
-Note: Students in Year 3 must submit a Readmission/On-Campus Transfer application form by January 15 to the Faculty of Education.
+All qualified Year 3 BPE/BEd students are promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of ★99 applicable to the BPE/BEd program has been successfully completed.
+Note: Students in Year 3 must submit a Readmission/On-Campus Transfer application form by January 15 to the Undergraduate Programs Office in the Faculty of Physical Education and Recreation.
 Students in Year 3 who have completed less than ★99 toward the BPE/BEd program but who have an AGPA of at least 2.0 may select one of the following program alternatives: (1) remain in Year 3 of the BPE/BEd degree program in the Faculty of Physical Education for one additional year, or (2) apply to enter the BPE degree program and complete a modified individualized Concentration.

-144.4.1 Program Structure (Secondary Route)
+154.4.1 Program Structure (Secondary Route)

-(1) Degree Core-BPE Portion: Courses totalling ★63 from the Faculty of Physical Education and Recreation that parallel the BPE degree core.

-- (2) Degree Core-BEd Portion: Courses totalling ★66 taken from the Faculty of Education to meet the requirements for teaching certification. - Minor Component: Students select a minor subject area and take the requirements (see §65.4).
-The minor component will consist of ★18. - Option Component: Courses totalling ★12 of open option courses taken from within the Faculty or from Departments outside the Faculty. - (5) Aquatics Requirement: Students must provide proof of swimming certification to a Red Cross (AquaQuest Level 12-White) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110.
-Students unable to complete this requirement due to medical reasons must provide medical documentation. - Activity Component: For the goals and focus of activity courses in the Faculty of Physical Education and Recreation, see §144.1.1(2).
+- (1) Degree Core-BPE Portion: Courses totalling ★63 from the Faculty of Physical Education and Recreation that parallel the BPE degree core. - (2) Degree Core-BEd Portion: Courses totalling ★66 taken from the Faculty of Education to meet the requirements for teaching certification. - (3) Minor Component: Students select a minor subject area and take the requirements (see §75.4).
+The minor component will consist of ★18. - (4) Option Component: Courses totalling ★12 of open option courses taken from within the Faculty or from Departments outside the Faculty. - Aquatics Requirement: Students must provide proof of swimming certification to a Red Cross (AquaQuest Level 12-White) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110.
+Students unable to complete this requirement due to medical reasons must provide medical documentation. - Activity Component: For the goals and focus of activity courses in the Faculty of Physical Education and Recreation, see §154.1.1(2).